Institute of Chartered Accountants of India: Council of the institute

 The management of the affairs of the institute is undertaken by a council constituted under the Chartered Accountants Act, 1949.
 The council consists of 32 elected fellow members and up to 8 members nominated by the Government of India.
 The elected members of the council are elected under the single transferable vote system by the members of the institute.
 The council is re-elected every three years.
 The council elects two of its members to be president and vice-president who hold office for one year.
 The president is the chief executive authority of the council.

 Regions and branches

 ICAI has five regions : Eastern, Western, Northern, Southern and Central.
 As on 15 July 2019, ICAI have 164 Branches so far.
 Out of total 164 Branches, 99 branches are having their own premises which include 14 Branches (presently functioning from Rented Premises) who have procured land on which construction is either commenced or construction is under-way.
 16 Branches (functioning from own premises) have procured land where either construction has started or construction is under-way.
 51 Branches do not own either land or building.

+In addition to its domestic network, the institute promotes international trade integration and global professional services through its chapters and representative offices situated worldwide.